• Skip to primary navigation

 You’ll be able to take advantage of:

-• Degree choice – with the more specialized Bachelor of Science degree, you’ll take additional mathematics, science and computing courses.
+• Degree choice – with the more specialized Bachelor of Science degree, you’ll take additional math, science and computing courses.
 With a Bachelor of Arts, you get the core computer science principles and the flexibility to take courses compatible with a liberal arts degree.

 • New or enhanced courses – you’ll keep up with innovations in cybersecurity, virtual reality, artificial intelligence, graphics, game development, web and mobile app development and more.
+And you have the option to pursue a cyber security or data science emphasis.

 Helpful info